Learn about the requirements of your federal loans and the steps you need to take to satisfy them.

 - Log onto https://studentloans.gov/myDirectLoan/index.action

 - Click on the Sign In box.
-You will be required to enter your SSN Number, first two characters of your last name, your Date of Birth and PIN.
+You will be required to enter your FSA ID and Password.

 - Once you have logged in, select Complete Master Promissory Note (MPN).
 Be sure to select the MPN you need for the type of loan you accepted.